BountyKyng/stock_markdown/README.md

 # Stock_Markdown

 This project is a method of downloading company (financial) information and storing it in an structured data model.
-Preferably in an SQL like database.
-After that you can connect any type of visualization tool.
+After that you can use any type of visualization tool to get your insights.

 The model contains (at least) the following tables:
 1. COMPANIES (permanent, functions as linktable)
 2. STOCK_HISTORY

-The data model can be used with any visualization tool (Tablau, Power BI, Qlik, etc.).
+3. (To be expanded)